The Department of Finance administers a number of entitlements provided to current and former Senators, Members of Parliament, and their employees.

 Committee for the Review of Parliamentary Entitlements

 On 8 September 2009, the Government announced a number of reforms to the parliamentary entitlements framework in response to the Australian National Audit Office’s report, Administration of Parliamentarians’ Entitlements by the Department of Finance and Deregulation [ 5.16 MB].
 At the same time, the Government referred broader matters for future reform to the parliamentary entitlements framework to an independent Committee.

 The Committee comprised: Ms Barbara Belcher AM, former First Assistant Secretary of the Department of the Prime Minister and Cabinet (Chair); Mr John Conde AO, President of the Remuneration Tribunal; Ms Jan Mason, Deputy Secretary of the Department of Finance; and Professor Allan Fels AO, former ACCC Commissioner and then Dean of the Australia and New Zealand School of Government.

 On 24 March 2011, the Special Minister of State tabled the Committee’s report in the Parliament and announced that the Government had accepted the Committee’s recommendation to restore the independent Remuneration Tribunal’s powers in relation to parliamentary base salary.

 - Terms of Reference

 - Submissions received by the Committee for the Review of Parliamentary Entitlements

 For further details please contact the Director of Communications and Public Affairs by phone on (02) 6215 2455 or via email at firstname.lastname@example.org.

 Review of the Administration of Parliamentary Entitlements

-The Department has accepted all of Ms Williams’ recommendations and a timeline of implementation has been developed to track the recommendations.
+The Department accepted and implemented all of Ms Williams’ recommendations.